-The Corporation is a government-controlled enterprise whose sole shareholder is the City.
-The operations of the Corporation and its subsidiaries are influenced by the broad by-law enactment and enforcement powers of the City.
-Additionally, as the Corporation's sole shareholder, the City has set out the governing objectives and principles, including financial objectives, for the Corporation through the Shareholder Direction, as described above.
-Under the Shareholder Direction, the City has the power to direct the Corporation and its subsidiaries to conduct their affairs and govern their operations in accordance with such rules, policies, directives or objectives as are directed by City Council from time to time.
-Certain conflicts may arise where the City's goals and objectives in implementing such rules, policies, directives or objectives differ from the Shareholder Direction principles and could materially adversely affect the Corporation's business, operations, financial condition or prospects.
+As the Corporation's sole shareholder, the City has set out the governing objectives and principles, including financial objectives, for the Corporation through the Shareholder Direction, as described above.
+Under the Shareholder Direction, the City has the power to direct Toronto Hydro to conduct its affairs and govern its operations in accordance with such rules, policies, directives or objectives as are directed by City Council from time to time.
+Certain conflicts may arise where the City's goals and objectives in implementing such rules, policies, directives or objectives differ from the Shareholder Direction principles and could materially adversely affect Toronto Hydro's business, operations, financial condition or prospects.

-The Corporation engages on a systematic basis with the City Mayor, City Councillors, the City Manager's office, and other departments and agencies to ensure a sharing of perspectives on the vital interests of Toronto Hydro and its customers.
+Toronto Hydro engages on a systematic basis with the City Mayor, City Councillors, the City Manager's office, and other departments and agencies to ensure a sharing of perspectives on the vital interests of Toronto Hydro and its customers.
 Through such engagements the parties review and consider the challenges to Toronto Hydro achieving the objectives and principles set out under the Shareholder Direction, and in particular the impact that proposed changes in city by-laws or municipal policies may create for Toronto Hydro's ability to meet its business objectives and serve its customers.